carlosal1015/infomath/content/home/features.md

 [[feature]]
   icon = "toolbox"
   icon_pack = "fa"
-  name = "Recommanded tools"
+  name = "Recommended tools"
   description = "LaTeX is not the only tool for researchers!
-You will find here a list of recommanded tools that will help you and simplify your work: source control systems, website builder, ... "
+You will find here a list of recommended tools that will help you and simplify your work: source control systems, website builder, ... "

 +++